cagov/caldata-mdsa-training/docs/data-transformation/dbt-core.md

 1. Go to the AWS IAM console and [create an access key for yourself](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 1. In a terminal, enter `aws configure`, and add the access key ID and secret access key when prompted.
 We use `us-west-2` as our default region.

-## Configure dbt
+### Configure dbt

 dbt core was installed when you created your `mdsa-infra` environment and ran the poetry command.
+If you skipped this step then follow the instructions [here](https://docs.getdbt.com/docs/core/installation-overview) to install dbt locally then come back and follow the remainder of the steps listed below.

 The connection information for your data warehouses will, in general, live outside of this repository.
 This is because connection information is both user-specific and usually sensitive, so it should not be checked into version control.